Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

 The consequences of diarrhea can be significant and life-threatening.
-According to the National Cancer Institute's (NCI's) Common Terminology Criteria for Adverse Events, more than half of patients receiving chemotherapy for colorectal cancer experienced diarrhea of grade 3 or grade 4, requiring treatment changes or the reduction, delay, or discontinuation of therapy (see Table 1).[
+According to the National Cancer Institute's (NCI's) Common Terminology Criteria for Adverse Events, more than half of patients who received chemotherapy for colorectal cancer experienced diarrhea of grade 3 or 4, requiring treatment changes or the reduction, delay, or discontinuation of therapy (see Table 2).[

 Grade | Description |